 Why did you choose to come to British Columbia and study at UBC?

 In applying to graduate school, I sought an interdisciplinary environment with a commitment to applied and problem-oriented research.
 The Institute for Resources, Environment, and Sustainability at UBC offered exactly what I was looking for in this capacity: UBC is a world leader in my field, situated in a city where the conversation around Indigenous rights and the environment is arguably at its most progressive.
 I have been overwhelmed by the passion and academic caliber of my peers and faculty at IRES.
 Many academics in our department are actively involved in work beyond the university, and I am inspired by their commitment to balancing academic and practical work.
 I am fortunate to work with accomplished and supportive committee members: Dr. David Boyd is recognized for his contributions to the field of human rights and the environment, and is well suited to inform the legal analysis component.
 Dr. Janette Bulkan has decades of experience working with Indigenous communities on co-management projects, and is well versed in the challenges and obligations of Indigenous research.
 Dr. Terre Satterfield has published extensively on the social dimensions of conservation, and lends a wealth of experience in interdisciplinary social sciences.
+Dr. Ramesh Krishnamurthy of the Wildlife Institute of India offers insight into the protected area context in India, in addition to contributing an ecological view on the research.
 Other UBC research groups, including the Himalaya Program and the Indigenous Community Planning school, offer specific resources and courses that I can draw on to support my research goals.
 Alongside these resources and faculty guidance, the IRES focus on interdisciplinary graduate work provides a supportive and rigorous environment to pursue my research.